yellow-binary-tree/NLPCC-2023-Shared-Task-10/README.md

 ```

 ## Submission and Leaderboard
 We use EvalAI as the evaulation system of this task.
-This is the [challenge homepage](https://eval.ai/web/challenges/challenge-page/2050/overview)
+This is the [challenge homepage](https://eval.ai/web/challenges/challenge-page/2050/overview).

+It is still under review by the EvalAI Team so you may not be able to visit this site now.

 ## Contact
 If you have any questions about this task, please send email to wangyueqian@pku.edu.cn